asawaric/Newbie/Git_Help/03_InspectingRepo.md

 **2] Ignore untracked files**

 To specify intentionally untracked files to ignore.
-You can read more details on gitignore her:e http://zellwk.com/blog/gitignore/
+You can read more details on gitignore here: http://zellwk.com/blog/gitignore/

 ========================